bigleuxenchef/RestAPI/README.md

 # RestAPI
-List of diffrent Samples of RestAPI
+List of different Samples of RestAPI